brennan913/Electric-Boogaloo/README.md

 # Central Constructs
 ## Pitch
-A `Pitch` is our elemental unit of music, closely tied to the lower-level midi format.
+A `Pitch` is our elemental unit of music, closely tied to the lower-level MIDI format.
 A `Pitch` consists of:
 - a base pitch (the pitch’s place in an octave) - one of `"C", "D", "E", "F", "G", "A", "B"`
 - an accidental (an optional addition of sharpness or flatness) - `"#"` or `"b"`
 - and an octave (how high or low the octave of this pitch is) - `"^x"` or `"_x"`, where x is the number of octaves above or below